Family of Black man killed by police during 2019 Vancouver traffic stop files wrongful-death lawsuit

-A 43-year-old Vancouver, Wash., man reportedly said he was “scared to death” just moments before he was killed by police and corrections officers during a 2019 traffic stop, according to a lawsuit filed by his family Friday.
+A 43-year-old Vancouver, Washington, man reportedly said he was “scared to death” just moments before he was killed by police and corrections officers during a 2019 traffic stop, according to a lawsuit filed by his family Friday.

 Carlos Hunter was killed during a planned traffic stop a mile from his home after officers claimed he was reaching for a gun, according to police and news reports.
 The lawsuit alleges officers repeatedly stunned him with a Taser and then shot him 16 times while he sat in his vehicle.